Email vs SMS Marketing (Pros and Cons)

 Email marketing

 Email marketing works best for reaching a lot more people.
-Since email inboxes are more conveniently accessed via computers, it’s possible to reach more people through it.
+Since email inboxes are more conveniently accessed via computers and smartphones, it’s possible to reach more people through it.
 After all, most people have active email addresses they use for social media and work-related matters.

 The biggest things that make email marketing stand out from SMS marketing is its visual design and customization options.
 It’s easier to add visual flair such as colorful layouts and interesting images to promote the points that you’re trying to make.

-Moreover, it’s easy to track the performance of your email campaigns with the help of software that records important metrics.
-You can also program your system to send emails to customers that meet certain criteria (items left in the shopping cart, previous buyer, etc.).
+It’s also easy to track the performance of your email campaigns with the help of email analytics software.
+Additionally, you can also program your software to automatically send emails to customers that meet certain criteria (items left in the shopping cart, previous buyer, etc.).

 This brings your email design into mind.
-If your email has too many elements that will take a while to load, you may lose the interest of your reader.
-On the other hand, nobody likes to read an email that’s only a block of text.
-Popular devices the market uses must also be considered when designing your emails, becoming a delicate dance to find the balance between visual engagement and quick loading times.
+If your email has too many elements that take a while to load, your readers may lose interest.
+On the other hand, nobody likes to a block of plain text.
+Popular devices in the market uses must also be considered when designing your emails, making it a delicate dance to find the balance between visual engagement and quick loading times.

 SMS Marketing